All Tools

 Desktop App

-Install the CLI via Cargo for command-line and AI agent use.
+Install the CLI via Cargo for automation, shell workflows, and agent tooling.

 Terminal